hdr-bgnn/Minnow_Segmented_Traits/README.md

 ### Components

+The total size of the components are 5.6G (as of 5 May 2023).

 All weights and dependencies for all components of the workflow are stored in the [Fish Traits](https://covid-commons.osu.edu/dataverse/fish-traits) dataverse hosted by OSU.

 * Metadata by Drexel Team